agriculturegovau/agds-next/.changeset/heavy-badgers-sit.md

 '@ag.ds-next/react': minor
 ---

-progress-indicator: Added two new statuses for items: `saved` and `error`.
+progress-indicator: Added two new statuses for items: `'saved'` and `'error'`.